Speaking well is more than pronunciation!

 Learning a new language is fun and exciting, but it can also be frustrating at the same time.
-When learning a new language as our second or third language, it is usually not as easy comparing to when we were learning our own language as a child.
-From a young age, we trained our facial muscles and tongue movements in order to produce the correct sound when speaking in our native language, therefore if we are not trained to articulate differently, we will never be able to make the correct sound when speaking in another language.
-Let’s use music as an example, while the music theory is the same but the techniques to play various instruments are different.
-An experienced guitarist will not be able to play the violin, although both instruments are string instruments.
+When learning to speak a new language as our second or third language, it is usually not as easy comparing to when we were learning our own language as a child.
+Reading books is great!
+It will improve your English vocabulary and grammar, but not your pronunciation.
+Let’s use music as an example, while the music theory is the same the techniques to play various instruments are different.
+An experienced guitarist will not automatically be able to play the violin, although both instruments are string instruments.

 Traditional English classes

-Majority of the traditional English classes mainly follow a script in order to help their students to pass the exams in order to obtain a certificate at the end of the course.
-It does not offer the necessary training for non-native English speakers to improve their speaking skill.
-Unfortunately this is how the system works, even for native-English speakers.
+The majority of the traditional English classes mainly follow a script to help their students to pass the exams in order to obtain a certificate at the end of the course.
+It does not offer the necessary training to improve their speaking skill.
+This is how the system works, even for native English-speakers.
 Students are mostly taught how to read and write but not how to speak in both public and state schools.
-Quite often you will find the well-spoken native-English people were taught at home by their family from the day they started to learn to speak.
+Quite often you will find the well-spoken native English people were taught at home by their family from the day they started to learn to speak.
 Anything other than the traditional learning will need to be privately funded, just like piano lessons outside of school hours.

-Watching TV dramas and movies are fun!
+Watching TV dramas and movies can be fun!
 You can pick up words here and there, usually the easy words.
 Try saying “Worcestershire sauce”!